SAP/sap-btp-service-operator/README.md

 [Back to top](#sap-business-technology-platform-sap-btp-service-operator-for-kubernetes)

 ## Support
-You're welcome to open new issues for feature requests, bugs, or general feedback on this project's GitHub issues page.
+You're welcome to raise issues related feature requests, bugs, or give us general feedback on this project's GitHub Issues page.
 The SAP BTP service operator project maintainers will respond to the best of their abilities.

 ## Contributions
 We currently do not accept community contributions.

 ## SAP BTP kubectl Plugin (Experimental)
-The SAP BTP kubectl plugin extends kubectl with commands for getting the available services in your SAP BTP account, using the access credentials stored in the cluster.
+The SAP BTP kubectl plugin extends kubectl with commands for getting the available services in your SAP BTP account by using the access credentials stored in the cluster.

 ### Prerequisites
 - [jq](https://stedolan.github.io/jq/)

 ### Limitations
 - The SAP BTP kubectl plugin is currently based on `bash`.
-If using Windows, you should use the SAP BTP plugin commands from a linux shell (e.g. [Cygwin](https://www.cygwin.com/)).
+If you're using Windows, you should utilize the SAP BTP plugin commands from a linux shell (e.g. [Cygwin](https://www.cygwin.com/)).

 ### Installation
 - Download https://github.com/SAP/sap-btp-service-operator/releases/download/${release}/kubectl-sapbtp
-- Move the executable file to anywhere on your `PATH`
+- Move the executable file to any location in your `PATH`

 #### Usage
 ```